hoodiecrow/ConsTcl/README.md

 **equal**

-Of the three equivalence predicates, `eq` generally tests for identity (with exceptions for numbers), `eqv` tests for value equality (except for booleans and procedures, where it tests for identity), and `equal` tests for whether the output strings are equal.
+Of the three equivalence predicates, `eq` generally tests for identity (with exception for numbers), `eqv` tests for value equality (except for booleans and procedures, where it tests for identity), and `equal` tests for whether the output strings are equal.